Skip to content

 Why should we limit eating high-cholesterol foods?

-In fact, some high-cholesterol foods such as pork belly, fatty beef, bacon, goose liver and chicken liver are also high in saturated fats.
+In fact, some high-cholesterol foods such as butter, pig skin, fatty beef and Portuguese egg tart, also contain higher amount of saturated fat.
 Saturated fats and trans fats will raise the blood level of “bad cholesterol” (Low Density Lipoprotein Cholesterol), hence increase the risk of cardiovascular disease.
 Therefore, it is recommended to choose foods that are low in saturated fats and trans fats.
-These foods are often also lower in cholesterol.
+These foods are often also lower in cholesterol in general.

 Can I eat eggs every day?

-A few high-cholesterol foods such as eggs, squid, shrimp and crab are lower in fat; they should be counted under the “Meat, Fish, Egg and Alternatives” intake and consumed in moderation.
+A few high-cholesterol foods such as eggs, squid, shrimp and cuttlefish are lower in fat; they should be counted under the “Meat, Fish, Egg and Alternatives” intake and consumed in moderation.

 The healthy eating principles emphasise on having a variety of food, i.e. choosing different kinds of food.
-Apart from eggs and seafood, “Meat, Fish, Egg and Alternatives" also include poultry, beef, pork, dry bean and soy products.
-Adults are recommended to have 5-8 taels of meat every day according to their energy requirement.
-One tael is equivalent to meat in the size of a table tennis ball or an egg (including egg yolk).
+Apart from eggs and seafood, “Meat, Fish, Egg and Alternatives" also include poultry, beef, pork, dried bean and bean products.
+Adults are recommended to have 5-8 taels of meat and alternatives every day according to their energy requirement.
+One tael is approximately equivalent to meat in the size of a table tennis ball or an egg (including egg yolk).